 Many people enjoy deep-fried pickles, whether they are spears or chips.
 Served with a side of ranch dressing, deep-fried pickles have become a staple at many restaurants and pubs.
 But they can become boring after a while.

-I thought there has to be some other way to serve pickles as an appetizer or snack.
+I thought there had to be some other way to serve pickles as an appetizer or snack.
 Some way to smoke the pickles with a new flavor or a twist.

 The results were amazing!
 They are like a new kind of Pigs in a Blanket or more of a Pickle in a Blanket.